yzhishko/rate-limiter/README.md

 ## Analysis

-In a brute-force solutions the may store incoming requests in descending order, but that would require to traverse back all requests happened in a last second that gives a time and space complexity of O(n).
+In a brute-force solutions we may store incoming requests in descending order, but that would require to traverse back all requests happened in a last second that gives a time and space complexity of O(n).
 Using bucketing with sliding window approach requires effective constant space and time complexity, because number of buckets and traverses do not exceed a constant 1000 / interval width (in our case it's 10).